Your Home Is Telling You the Best Exterior Colors to Use. Are You Listening?

 Acme English Cobblestone and DaVinci Castle Gray Slate are a classic combination that always fits in.
 With a monochromatic palette for the body and trim, you can add personality with accent colors.
 This homeowner spiced it up with a warm color on the front door.

 Taupe, beige, and tan with an Aged Cedar roof create a tonal background for dark brick.
-Aged Latte with dark Havana Coffee trim and a bright front door add color with a striking scheme that stands on its own while complementing the surrounding homes.
+Almond Latte with dark Havana Coffee trim and a bright front door add color with a striking scheme that stands on its own while complementing the surrounding homes.

 How have colors traditionally been used on this type of home?
 For example, is it more common to see light siding with dark trim or vice versa?